Jac-Zac/ML_Project_LoRA/README.md

 # LoRA & DoRA in TinyGrad

-This project demonstrates how to implement and apply **LoRA (Low-Rank Adaptation)** and **DoRA (Direct Output Rank Adaptation)** techniques in [TinyGrad](https://github.com/geohot/tinygrad).
+This project demonstrates how to implement and apply **LoRA (Low-Rank Adaptation)** and **DoRA (Weight-Decomposed Low-Rank Adaptation)** techniques in [TinyGrad](https://github.com/geohot/tinygrad).
 These methods allow efficient fine-tuning of deep learning models by injecting low-rank adapters into linear layers.

 ---